-Any European State which respects the values referred to in Article 2 and is committed to promoting them may apply to become a member of the Union... would like to thank the Ukrainian Association of Bank Valuation Specialists and the Ukrainian Society of Appraisers for giving me the opportunity to travel to Kyiv and speak to you today.
-I consider it the most important engagement of my chairmanship and it is a great honour for me.
+Any European State which respects the values referred to in Article 2 and is committed to promoting them may apply to become a member of the Union...

+And it is decisive because it puts you in control of the process leading would like to thank the Ukrainian Association of Bank Valuation Specialists and the Ukrainian Society of Appraisers for giving me to membership.
+Allow me to explain. the opportunity to travel to Kyiv and speak to you today.
+I consider The whole business of the EU's relations with Europeans outside it the most important engagement of my chairmanship and it is a its borders is confusing, intentionally so.
+But, to simplify, under the great honour for me.
+Treaty, any European state that respects EU 'values' can join.
+It can join alright, but under the EU's conditions.

 I want to assure you of TEGOVA's unswerving support for our Ukrainian members and of our strong will to help in any way we can.
-TEGOVA is a large organisation: 72 valuers' associations from 38 countries representing 70 000 qualified valuers, so it is significant that the crushing majority of our members agree that TEGOVA has no higher priority and no greater goal than to actively support our Ukrainian members.
+TEGOVA And the EU basically divides non-EU European states aspiring to is a large organisation: 72 valuers' associations from 38 countries join the Union into two categories: those with and those without representing 70 000 qualified valuers, so it is significant that the Candidate status. crushing majority of our members agree that TEGOVA has no higher priority and no greater goal than to actively support our Ukrainian The EU is careful to give all those who do not have Candidate status members.

-We have already begun, first by suspending all of our Russian members sine die, and second by the unanimous decision of TEGOVA's General Assembly in Lisbon on 7 May to assist the Ukraine State Property Fund in developing a methodology for assessing war damage.
-Serhii Frolov, Iryna Ivanova and Oleksii Kalapusha spoke eloquently in the run-up to that decision, but there was no need; they had the assembly in their hand.
+We have already begun, first by suspending all of our Russian members tal or health programmes and development aid. sine die, and second by the unanimous decision of TEGOVA's General Assembly in Lisbon on 7 May to assist the Ukraine State Property Nonetheless, the EU avoids direct accession negotiation with such Fund in developing a methodology for assessing war damage.
+Serhii countries.
+Why?
+Frolov, Iryna Ivanova and Oleksii Kalapusha spoke eloquently in the There can be all sorts of covert, unavowed reasons.
+Look at Ukraine! run-up to that decision, but there was no need; they had the assembly Until just yesterday, for most EU decision makers, not upsetting in their hand. the Russians was considered a plenty good reason to not accord While we're on the subject of the war damage assessment methodology, Candidate status to Ukraine.

-While we're on the subject of the war damage assessment methodology, I salute the remarkable starting shot from Oleksandr Drapikovskyi and Iryna Ivanova with their article "The Concept of Gross Development Value in Property Damage Assessment" in the September issue of European Valuer.
+I salute the remarkable starting shot from Oleksandr Drapikovskyi and Iryna Ivanova with their article "The Concept of Gross Development Value in Property Damage Assessment" in the September issue of European Valuer.
 It's a major first step in our work.